Download ‘For Honor’ Now And Play At Midnight, Launch Times Confirmed By Ubisoft

 With the open beta over and a February 14 release date, eager players of For Honor do not have to wait much longer to go to war.
 The action-oriented third-person melee title from Ubisoft is releasing tomorrow, and digital owners can start playing as soon as the clock reaches midnight.
 Ubisoft detailed the exact time players can start their single player journey or jump into the cross-platform faction war today.

 Digital owners can pre-load the game now in preparation for the February 14 launch.
-PC, PlayStation 4, and Xbox One digital players can expect a 31 to 38 gigabyte download which differs according to region and platform.
+PC, PlayStation 4, and Xbox One digital players can expect a 31 to 38-gigabyte download which differs according to region and platform.
 According to the Ubisoft blog, players that buy For Honor digitally can start playing at midnight their local time.
-This applies to PC players on Uplay, PlayStation 4 players, and Xbox One players in Africa, Central America, Europe, North America and South America.
+This applies to PC players on Uplay, PlayStation 4 players, and Xbox One players in Africa, Central America, Europe, North America, and South America.
 PC players on Steam can enter battle on February 14 at 12 a.m.
 EST regardless of region.

 For Honor players picking up physical copies of the game will, of course, need to wait on their retailer providing the disc.
 However, the servers for the game are already open in preparation for the release.
 PlayStation 4 and Xbox One retail players can start playing as soon as they have their discs and installation is complete.
 Uplay PC players picking up physical copies can start playing at midnight their local time just like Uplay digital owners.
 Unfortunately, both digital and physical players in the Oceania region will have to wait until later in the day on February 14 before playing.